The Water Horse

 by Dick King-Smith (1990)

 Dick King-Smith is probably best known as the author of Babe: The Gallant Pig, the story that went on to be a Hollywood movie.
 But, he has a large cannon of delightful books with animals – real and fantastical – as the stars.
-The Water Horse is a mischievous romp and another animal lovers’ delight, a la Dick King-Smith.
-King-Smith is a natural story teller, and this tale is told in the manner of an old-school “fireside chat.”
+The Water Horse is a mischievous romp and another animal lovers’ delight.
+King-Smith is a natural story teller, and this tale has the easy feel of a well-loved folk tale.